We Were Evergreen at Scala

 This said, there are still a few doubts about this band.
 Yes they are cute, and yes they are up-and-coming, but will the hype last?
 It is certainly surprising to see Scala completely sold-out for a band with only one full-length record released so far.
 We don’t know, but the intrigue remains, and we wish the band the best.

-For further information about We Were Evergreen and future events visit here.
+For further information and future events visit We Were Evergreen’s website here.

 Watch the video for Daughters here: